 The University of Massachusetts—Boston is dedicated to providing access to affordable, high-quality education for everyone, including non-traditional students.
 The school has an innovatively designed online learning program.

 The school offers undergraduate and graduate degrees that can be earned fully online in fields such as gerontology, global affairs, vision studies, and critical and creative thinking.

 The University of Massachusetts Boston is accredited by the New England Commission of Higher Education.

-The University of Massachusetts—Dartmouth provides affordable and flexible online programs designed for working students.
-Students can earn undergraduate or graduate degrees online.
+The University of Massachusetts—Dartmouth aims to provide affordable and flexible online programs for working students.
+The school offers undergraduate and graduate degrees online.

 Many programs are offered entirely online, while others have hybrid options.
 There are four start dates offered throughout the year.
 Areas of study offered include English literature and criticism, medical laboratory science, art education, and nursing.